dariakussovska/heterogeneitywm/DOCUMENTATION.md

 Outputs (Figures):

 RT_all.eps, RT_concept.eps, load_all.eps, load_concept.eps: .eps files that (depending on the neurons used), portray plots, showing the significantly modulated neurons (by brain region or neuronal type) by task parameters such as load and reaction time.

-FIRING RATE GRAPHS + should add many neurons graphs?

-Here, we are preparing the existing files for plotting the firing rates across concept and non-concept cells for preferred image identities versus non-preferred image identities.

-Open the .ipynb notebook FIRING_RATE_GRAPHS.ipynb Choose a neuron to plot.
-Run the code to load the data and filter by the number of images presented (to show only load 1 trials).
-Run the code to count spikes and convert to firing rates in the corresponding time bins, and subsequently smooth the data.
-Run the code to calculate z-scores (subtracting the mean firing rate in the baseline and dividing by the standard deviation), and calculate the confidence intervals for plotting later.
-Run the code to plot z scores and confidence intervals for the encoding, delay and probe periods.
-Run the code to generate a raster with the spike times of this particular neuron over the task epochs.
-There is a notebook for plotting all loads as well.

-Inputs:

-graph_encoding1.xlsx : an Excel file with standardized spikes from Encoding 1 per subject, trial and neuron, with merged data for brain region, concept vs non-concept cell, preferred image identity of every neuron.

-graph_delay.xlsx : an Excel file with standardized spikes from the Delay (relative to start of the corresponding trial in the Delay) per subject, trial and neuron, with merged data for brain region, concept vs non-concept cell, preferred image identity of every neuron (relative to Encoding 1 period).

-graph_probe.xlsx: an Excel file with standardized spikes from the Probe (relative to start of the corresponding trial in the Probe) per subject, trial and neuron, with merged data for brain region, concept vs non-concept cell, preferred image identity of every neuron (relative to Encoding 1 period), with information about preferred vs non-preferred image identity in the probe itself.

-graph_fixation.xlsx:  an Excel file with standardized spikes from the Fixation period (relative to the start of the corresponding trial in the Fixation) per subject, trial, and neuron.

-trial_info.xlsx: an Excel file, containing the image identity presented in each trial in each subject, as well as the numbers of images presented during the specified trial.

-Outputs (Figures):

-single_PSTH_4052_load1.eps: A peri-stimulus time histogram of a concept cell during load 1 trials where the preferred image was presented vs not-presented in the encoding, maintenance, and probe task epochs.

-Raster_plots_4052.eps: a raster plot of the same concept cell with trials ordered by preferred vs non-preferred in the encoding, maintenance, and probe task epochs.

 DIMENSIONALITY REDUCTION